jko0531/Machine-Learning/README.md

 # Machine-Learning

-This is a repository of some ML projects I wanted to do.
+This is a repository of some ML projects I wanted to do.<br>
 Projects:
 * Handwriting - Predicts a number that the user draws.
 Uses logistic regression to learn from data.